 The Taste of Testaccio

 Eating Europe has two food tours in Rome.
 One takes place in the Trastevere neighborhood, the other in the Testaccio neighborhood.
-As I was already staying in Trastevere, I opted for the Testaccio tour.
+As I was already staying in Trastevere, I opted for the Testaccio tour which lasted about 4 hours.

 I'm glad that I did because while Trastevere is known for its nice bars and the beautiful church of Santa Maria in Trastevere, Testaccio is a real residential area and I probably wouldn't have gone there if it wasn't for the tour.